 Archer – Male Cooper’s Hawk

-Archer is a gorgeous male Cooper’s Hawk that came to Christine’s Critter’s as an adult after flying into a window and injuring his wing nerve.
+Archer is a gorgeous male Cooper’s Hawk that came to Christine’s Critter’s as an adult after a window strike injuring his wing nerve.

 He can’t open his wing because of damage to his radial nerve from hitting the window.
 Instead, Christine has to open his wing for him.